-Having your dog's full attention is an important part of dog training.
+The ability to get your dog's full attention is an important part of dog training.
 The command "watch me" or "look" is used to get your dog to focus on you.
-It is useful for times when you need your dog to pay close attention to you, such as during obedience training.
-You can also use it when working on behavior problems.
-Having your dog focus his attention on you can divert his attention away from the things that bring out fearful or aggressive behaviors.
+It is useful for times when you need your pet to pay close attention, such as during obedience training.
+You can also use it when working on behavior problems or when diverting a dog's attention away from things that bring out fearful or aggressive behaviors.

 Once you have your clicker and treats ready, say your dog’s name followed by the command “look" or "watch me.”
 For many dogs, hearing their name will be enough to get their attention.
-If your dog looks at your face after you give the command, you can praise him or click, then give him a treat.
+If your dog looks at your face after you give the command, you can praise it or click, then give it a treat.

-Once your dog masters "watch me" in a quiet environment with no distractions, move to a slightly more active area, like your yard.
+Once your dog masters "watch me" in the home environment with no distractions, move to a slightly more active area, like your yard.
 As your dog continues to learn to watch you with mild distractions, work your way up to busier environments, like the park or another public place.
 Be sure to teach the command around other dogs and people as well.
 Keep working at all of this and soon you will be able to get your dog’s attention in any situation.